franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 behind a flag.

 `enableParallelBuilding`
-: Whether to use the `-j` flag to start multiple GHC jobs in parallel.
+: Whether to use the `-j` flag to make GHC/Cabal start multiple jobs in parallel.

 `maxBuildCores`
 : Upper limit of jobs to use in parallel for compilation regardless of `$NIX_BUILD_CORES`.